Integrity and

 your mind, speech and body.

-how far you think that you can dare to do a negative action, you might forget
+you knowingly approach the perimeters of how far you think that you can dare to

-your most important values and might lose your way.
+do a negative action you might forget your most important values and might lose

-Doing any negative action of your mind, speech or body can obscure or
+18 Doing any negative action of your mind,

-distract your awareness of the conduct of your mind and your sense of what's
+speech or body can obscure or distract your awareness of the conduct of your

 Don't